InstituteforDiseaseModeling/idmtools/docs/glossary.rst

         of an experiement.

     server-side modeling tools (SSMT)
-        Modeling tools used with |COMP_s| that handle computation on the server, rather than the client, side to speed up analysis.
+        Modeling tools used with |COMP_s| that handle computation on the server side, rather than the client side, to speed up analysis.

     suite
         Logical grouping of experiments.
 This allows for managing multiple experiments as a single unit or grouping.